-Whereas protein crystallography began with the discovery of appropriate sample presentation methods, electron “crystallography” only found them after decades of development.
+Whereas protein crystallography began with discovering appropriate sample presentation methods, electron “crystallography” only found them after decades of development.

 Globular structure and solubility

-The term globular protein is quite old (probably dating back to the 19th century) and is now somewhat archaic given the hundreds of thousands of proteins and the more elegant and descriptive vocabulary of structural motifs.
+Globular protein is quite old (probably dating back to the 19th century).
+It is now somewhat archaic given the hundreds of thousands of proteins and the more elegant and descriptive vocabulary of structural motifs.

-The globular nature of these proteins can be determined without the means of modern techniques, but only by using ultracentrifuges or dynamic light scattering techniques.
+The spherical nature of these proteins can be determined without the means of modern techniques but only by using ultracentrifuges or dynamic light scattering techniques.

-The spherical structure is induced by the tertiary structure of the protein.
-The apolar (hydrophobic) amino acids of the molecule are bounded towards the inside of the molecule, while the polar (hydrophilic) amino acids are bound outwards, allowing dipole-dipole interactions with the solvent, which explains the solubility of the molecule.
+The tertiary structure of the protein induces the spherical form.
+The apolar (hydrophobic) amino acids of the molecule are bounded towards the inside of the molecule.
+In contrast, the polar (hydrophilic) amino acids are bound outwards, allowing dipole-dipole interactions with the solvent, which explains the molecule’s solubility.

-Globular proteins are only marginally stable because the free energy released when the protein folds into its native conformation is relatively small.
+Globular proteins are only marginally stable because the free energy released when the protein folds into its native conformation is relatively tiny.
 This is because protein folding requires entropic cost.

-As a primary sequence of a polypeptide chain, it can form numerous conformations, the native globular structure restricts its conformation to only a few.
-It produces a decrease in randomness, although non-covalent interactions, such as hydrophobic interactions, stabilize the structure.
+As a primary sequence of a polypeptide chain, it can form numerous conformations; the native globular structure restricts its conformation to only a few.
+It decreases randomness, although non-covalent interactions, such as hydrophobic interactions, stabilize the system.

 Although it is still unknown how proteins fold naturally, new evidence has helped advance understanding.